 EE/APh 131.
-Light Interaction with Atomic Systems - Lasers.
+Optical Wave Propagation.
 9 units (3-0-6); second term.
-Prerequisites: APh/EE 130.
 For course description, see Electrical Engineering.

 APh/EE 132.
 Special Topics in Photonics and Optoelectronics.
 9 units (3-0-6); third term.
 Interaction of light and matter, spontaneous and stimulated emission, laser rate equations, mode-locking, Q-switching, semiconductor lasers.
 Optical detectors and amplifiers; noise characterization of optoelectronic devices.
 Propagation of light in crystals, electro-optic effects and their use in modulation of light; introduction to nonlinear optics.
 Optical properties of nanostructures.
-Not offered 2014-2015.
+Instructors: Vahala.

 APh 150.
 Topics in Applied Physics.
 Units to be arranged; first term.
 Content will vary from year to year, but at a level suitable for advanced undergraduate or beginning graduate students.
 Topics are chosen according to the interests of students and staff.
 Visiting faculty may present portions of this course.
-Instructor: Painter.
+Instructor: Schwab.